Mission and Objectives

 Second, clinical PhD programs by definition have a curricular focus and responsibility to primarily teach research methods.
 No surprise given the research mission and objectives of such programs.
 Most PhD programs either reduced clinical theory and skills to a course or two, or they teach both research and practice; there are only a couple of the latter and they fulfill an important niche in social work doctoral education.

 We intentionally designed this practice doctorate to not combine traditional research methods with practice courses.
-Our decision was not informed by an anti-research sentiment, but instead a vision that case study knowledge production is a legitimate form of research.
+Our decision was not informed by an anti-research sentiment, but instead a vision that the case study and other types of qualitative knowledge production are legitimate forms of research.
 In addition, the field lacks quality contemporary case studies that reflect the diverse environments we practice within.
-We strongly believe that producing case studies helps experienced practitioners learn how to integrate their theory and skills through the process of reading, writing, translating, and disseminating clinical knowledge.
-The DSW centers the clinical case study as its central knowledge production component.
+We strongly believe that producing case studies and other forms of qualitative inquiry helps experienced practitioners learn how to integrate their theory and skills through the process of reading, writing, translating, and disseminating clinical knowledge.